CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster-intermed/aws-pcluster_v54_preloaded.md

 Figure 1.
 Diagram of YAML file used to configure a ParallelCluster with a c6a.large head node and c6a.48xlarge compute nodes using SPOT pricing
 ![c6a-48xlarge yaml configuration](../../yml_plots/c6a-48xlarge-yaml.png)

+(to do!)

-## Create the c6a-48xlarge pcluster
+## Create the c6a.48xlarge pcluster

-`pcluster create-cluster --cluster-configuration c6a-48xlarge.ebs_unencrypted_installed_public_ubuntu2004.yaml --cluster-name cmaq --region us-east-1`
+`pcluster create-cluster --cluster-configuration c6a.xlarge-48xlarge.ebs_unencrypted_installed_public_ubuntu2004.fsx_import.yaml --cluster-name cmaq --region us-east-1`

 #### Check on status of cluster